Rho, a startup bank aimed at high-growth businesses, raises $15M Series A led by M13 Ventures – TechCrunch

-Rho Technologies, the NYC-based fintech behind Rho Business Banking, has raised a $15 million Series A round led by M13 Ventures with participation from Torch Capital, and Inspired Capital.
+Rho Technologies, the NYC-based fintech behind Rho Business Banking, has raised a $15 million Series A round led by M13 Ventures with participation from Torch Capital and Inspired Capital.
 The company will use the proceeds to further expand their commercial banking platform aimed at high-growth businesses, starting with today’s launch of Rho AP.
-The platform is oriented towards companies that need more autonomy in business banking and will map quite well to the current distributed nature of work, post-pandemic.
+The platform is oriented toward companies that need more autonomy in business banking and will map quite well to the current distributed nature of work, post-pandemic.

-After raising capital and launching in December 2020, the platform now claims to be handling over $2 billion per year in annualized transaction volume for its clients.
-Rho AP expands on the core banking platform, by enabling companies to run full accounts payable lifecycles right within Rho, meaning invoices are uploaded, approved, coded, and paid – all within Rho.
+After raising capital and launching in December 2020, the platform now claims to be handling more than $2 billion per year in annualized transaction volume for its clients.
+Rho AP expands on the core banking platform by enabling companies to run full accounts payable lifecycles right within Rho, meaning invoices are uploaded, approved, coded and paid — all within Rho.
 Companies no longer need another payables solution in addition to their bank account.

 Rho’s platform approach consists of a single solution that encompasses both collaborative finance software and commercial-grade banking.
 It was founded by former Point72 and Deutsche Bank alum Everett Cook (CEO) and British-Canadian serial entrepreneur Alex Wheldon.
 Banking services are provided by Evolve Bank and Trust, member FDIC.